-• Check engine oil level.
-See Fuel and Oil - Checking and Adding Engine Oil.
+Check engine oil level.
+Refer to Fuel and Oil - Checking and Adding Engine Oil.

 - Check that lanyard stop switch stops the engine. - Inspect the outboard for tightness to the boat transom.
-If any looseness of the outboard or mounting fasteners exist, retorque the outboard mounting fasteners to the specified torque.
+If any looseness of the outboard or mounting fasteners exist, tighten the outboard mounting fasteners to the specified torque.
 When looking for signs of looseness, look for loss of outboard transom bracket material or paint caused by movement between the outboard mounting fasteners and the outboard transom brackets.
 Also look for signs of movement between the outboard transom brackets and the boat transom (lift plate/setback bracket).

-Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 55 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 90
+Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 - 55 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 - 90

-- Visually inspect the fuel system for deterioration or leaks. - Check steering system for binding or loose components. - Check propeller blades for damage.
+- Visually inspect the fuel system for deterioration or leaks. - Check steering system for binding or loose components. - · Check propeller blades for damage.

-AFTER EACH USE
+AFTER FACH USE

-- Flush out the outboard cooling system if operating in salt, polluted, or muddy water.
-See Flushing the Cooling System. - Wash off all salt deposits and flush out the exhaust outlet of the propeller and gearcase with fresh water if operating in saltwater. - If operating in saltwater, inspect the powerhead and powerhead components for salt buildup.
-See Cleaning Care for the Powerhead (Saltwater Use).
+- Flush out the outboard cooling system if operating in salt or polluted water.
+Refer to Flushing the Cooling System. - Wash off all salt deposits and flush out the exhaust outlet of the propeller and gearcase with fresh water if operating in saltwater. - If operating in saltwater, inspect the powerhead and powerhead components for salt buildup.
+Refer to Cleaning Care for the Powerhead (Saltwater Use).